excentis/ByteBlower_GUI_examples/frameblasting/README.md

 #  FrameBlasting examples

 On this directory you'll find the FrameBlasting examples.
-To use them you'll need to redock the ByteBlower Ports.
+To use them you'll need to re-dock the ByteBlower Ports.

 ## Intro: What is FrameBlasting?

 FrameBlasting is one of the two traffic generation modes of the ByteBlower.
-Altough the most common use case is UDP traffic, you can sent out any type of traffic.
+Although the most common use case is UDP traffic, you can sent out any type of traffic.